itzg/docker-minecraft-server/README.md

 The utility used to wake the server (`knock(d)`) works at network interface level.
 So the correct interface has to be set using the `AUTOPAUSE_KNOCK_INTERFACE` variable when using non-default networking environments (e.g. host-networking, Portainer oder NAS solutions).
 See the description of the variable below.

+A file called `.paused` is created in `/data` directory when the server is paused and removed when the server is resumed.
+Other services may check for this file's existence before waking the server.

 A starting, example compose file has been provided in [examples/docker-compose-autopause.yml](examples/docker-compose-autopause.yml).

 ### Enabling Autopause